Noncommutative Complete Intersections: Introduction

 where $\epsilon$ is a primitive $n$th root of unity for an odd integer $n\geq 3$.
 Let $Q_4$ be the finite subgroup $GL_2(k)$ generated by

 where $\epsilon$ is a primitive $4n$th root of unity.

-An algebra $A$ is called {\it cyclotomic Gorenstein} if (i) $A$ is AS Gorenstein and (ii) the Hilbert series $H_A(t)$ of $A$ is a rational function of the form $p(t)/q(t)$ and the roots of $p(t)$ and $q(t)$ are roots of unity.
-A commutative complete intersection is cyclotomic Gorenstein.

-\begin{theorem}\cite[Theorem 0.2]{KKZ4} Assume that $k$ is of characteristic zero.
+\begin{theorem}\cite[Theorem 0.3 and Table 4]{KKZ4} Assume that $k$ is of characteristic zero.
 Let $A$ be a connected graded noetherian down-up algebra and $G$ be a finite subgroup of $\Aut(A)$. \begin{enumerate} \item If $A^G$ satisfies (gci), then $G$ is generated by quasi-bireflections. \item The following conditions are equivalent: \begin{enumerate} \item[(i)] $A^G$ satisfies (gci). \item[(ii)] $A^G$ is cyclotomic Gorenstein. \item[(iii)] $G$ is a finite subgroup of $GL_2(k)$ such that (iiia) $\det g=1$ or $-1$ for each $g\in G$ and (iiib) $G$ is not conjugate to $Q_3$ and $Q_4$ defined as above. \end{enumerate} \end{enumerate} \end{theorem}

-Theorem \ref{xxthm0.4} suggests that the ``cyclotomic Gorenstein'' property is closely related to our notions of complete intersection for noncommutative algebras of the form $A^G$ where $A$ is a noetherian AS regular algebra and $G\subset \Aut(A)$.
+Theorem \ref{xxthm0.7} suggests that the ``cyclotomic Gorenstein'' property is closely related to our notions of complete intersection for noncommutative algebras of the form $A^G$ where $A$ is a noetherian AS regular algebra and $G\subset \Aut(A)$.
 For the generic 3-dimensional Sklyanin algebra $A:=A(a,b,c)$, we also show that $A^G$ is cyclotomic Gorenstein if and only if $G$ is generated by quasi-bireflections [Theorem \ref{xxthm5.5}].
-Here is another result of this kind.

-\begin{theorem} \cite[Theorem 4.8]{KKZ5} Assume that $k$ is of characteristic zero.
-Let $A=k_{-1}[x_1,\cdots,x_n]$ and $G$ be a subgroup of the permutation group $S_n$ (acting naturally on $A$).
-If $G$ is generated by quasi-bireflections, then $A^G$ satisfies (cci). \end{theorem}